 Understanding yourself more will open up opportunities for choice and new possibilities.

-I’m an integrative therapist and registered member of the BACP – British Association for Counselling and Psychotherapy and I work within their Ethical Framework.
+I’m a registered member of the BACP – British Association of Counselling and Psychotherapy and abide by their ethical framework

 Before training to be a therapist, I worked in the charity sector for twelve years as a support worker, working with various issues, including drug and alcohol use, problem gambling, domestic abuse, and mental health issues.